Skip to content

 Manage and Respond to Customer Reviews

-Reviews significantly impact your local search rankings and customer trust.
-Businesses with higher review scores and more reviews appear more prominently in search results.
+Reviews shape your local rankings and customer trust.
+Businesses with higher scores and more reviews show up more prominently in search.

-Encourage satisfied customers to leave reviews through follow-up emails, table cards, or verbal requests.
-Make the process easy by providing direct links to your review section.
+Encourage happy customers to leave reviews through follow-up emails, table cards, or a simple verbal ask.
+Make it easy by sharing a direct link to your review section.

-Responding to reviews—both positive and negative—demonstrates excellent customer service and improves your profile's engagement metrics.
-Thank customers for positive reviews personally and address any concerns raised in negative reviews professionally and promptly.
+Reply to reviews, both positive and negative.
+It shows great service and lifts your profile's engagement metrics.
+Thank customers personally for positive reviews.
+Address concerns in negative reviews professionally and quickly.

 Leverage Google Posts and Updates

-Google Posts function like mini social media updates within your Business Profile.
-They appear prominently in search results and provide an excellent opportunity to share timely information.
+Google Posts work like mini social media updates inside your Business Profile.
+They appear prominently in search results and let you share timely information.

 • What's New posts for general updates and announcements